tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

-The design in this document takes a different approach: it assumes that hidden servers will hide behind a provider (CDN, app server, etc.) which is able to activate encrypted SNI for all of the domains it hosts.
+The design in this document takes a different approach: it assumes that hidden servers will hide behind a provider (CDN, app server, etc.) which is able to activate encrypted SNI (ESNI) for all of the domains it hosts.
 Thus, the use of encrypted SNI does not indicate that the client is attempting to reach a hidden server, but only that it is going to a particular service provider, which the observer could